-"Entry of new investigators into the ranks of independent, NIH-funded researchers is essential to the health of this country’s biomedical research enterprise…" —From National Institutes of Health (NIH) Statement of Commitment to New and Early Stage Investigators
+"Entry of new investigators into the ranks of independent, NIH-funded researchers is essential to the health of this country’s biomedical research enterprise…" —From the National Institutes of Health (NIH) Statement of Commitment to New and Early Stage Investigators

 NIA supports four divisions of extramural research.
 The division that most closely matches your research interest may be able to offer guidance about funding and training opportunities specific to your area of expertise.

-Division of Aging Biology (DAB) focuses on understanding basic molecular, genetic, cellular, and physiological mechanisms underlying the processes of aging and age-related changes in humans and in animal models.
+Division of Aging Biology (DAB) focuses on understanding molecular, genetic, cellular, and physiological mechanisms underlying the processes of aging and age-related changes in humans and in animal models.
 For more information, contact: DABquery@nia.nih.gov .

-Division of Behavioral and Social Research (DBSR) supports basic research on aging at the individual and population levels.
+Division of Behavioral and Social Research (DBSR) supports research on aging at the individual and population levels.
 DBSR examines how people change over the adult life course and the societal impact of changing age demographics.
 For more information, contact: DBSRquery@nia.nih.gov .

 Division of Geriatrics and Clinical Gerontology (DGCG) investigates factors contributing to health and disease in older people and over the course of the human lifespan.
 This includes looking at aging’s relationship to health outcomes and funding clinical trials.
 For more information, contact: DGCGquery@nia.nih.gov .